 DoD Officials have stated that pay for military members will be exempted from the sequestration cuts enacted on March 1, 2013.
 Base pay and benefits such as BAH and BAS should remain intact.

-However, the military has already stated some non-monetary benefits many service members take advantage of will be impacted.
+However, the military has already stated that some non-monetary benefits many service members take advantage of will be impacted.
 For example, military tuition assistance has already been cut from the Army and Marines.
 It is likely these changes will also affect all branches of the military.
 Other programs that may be affected include MWR programs and education programs.

-DoD Civilian Pay will be Impacted
+DoD Civilian Pay Will be Impacted

 DoD civilian pay will be cut in the form of furloughs, virtually across the board.
 The furloughs will affect approximately 800,000 DoD civilians.
-To put this in perspective, the US Air Force will furlough approximately 168,000 DoD civilians, to the tune of $1.3 billion in missed pay.
+To put this in perspective, the US Air Force will furlough approximately 168,000 DoD civilians, to the tune of $1.3 billion in missed paychecks.
 Here is an infographic showing the pay cuts, courtesy of AF.mil.

 Some reports state the furloughs could cost civilians one day pay per week for the next five months, or until Congress approves a new budget.
 One day per week would equate to a 20% cut in pay.
 Each branch of service will be able to approve a limited number of exemptions for high-impact mission related jobs.
 These will be few and far between.